-Funding Level - 31 March 2017
+Funding Level and Vested Benefits Ratio - 31 March 2017

-The funding level (solvency ratio) of the Scheme is the ratio of the net assets available to pay benefits to the value of the past service liabilities.
-The funding level calculated by the Actuary, as at 31 March, is shown below:
+The funding level (solvency ratio) of the Scheme is the ratio of the net assets available to pay benefits to the value of the total liabilities.
+For this Scheme, the value of the vested benefits is equal to the value of the liabilities.
+The funding level and vested benefits calculated by the Actuary, as at 31 March, are shown below: